ChanchitoFinance/ChanchitoTools/ChanchitoTools.ContextEngineering/SocialMedia/StoryTelling/AI_PROMPT_TEMPLATE.md

 ### Story Requirements:
 Your story MUST include:
-- Quick scene setup (1 sentence)
+- Quick scene setup that captures the EMOTIONAL reality (1 sentence)
-- The problem stated clearly
+- The problem stated through FEELING and EXPERIENCE, not technical details
-- Concrete examples with specific numbers
+- Concrete examples that show IMPACT on people's work/life, with specific numbers
-- The lesson or realization
+- The lesson or realization that changes how someone FEELS about their work
-- Short, punchy sentences throughout
+- Short, punchy sentences that focus on the HUMAN experience
 - **Hashtags at the end** (4-6 tags)

 ### What to AVOID:
-- ❌ Long, elaborate descriptions
+- ❌ Long, elaborate technical descriptions
-- ❌ Unnecessary backstory or context
+- ❌ Code snippets or implementation details
 - ❌ Sentences over 20 words (except rare cases)
 - ❌ Verbose language or wordiness
 - ❌ Multiple examples in one story
 - ❌ Weak or vague endings
 - ❌ **Forgetting hashtags**
 - ❌ Using more than 6 hashtags or fewer than 4
+- ❌ Fabricated personal history (past jobs, clients, university specifics)
+- ❌ Focusing on technical mechanics instead of human impact
+- ❌ Generic warnings without specific consequences
+- ❌ Future scenarios without emotional stakes

 ### Platform Specifications:
 - **Target Platform**: LinkedIn (default)